 When it comes to altitude, the sky is quite literally the limit, as they can operate as high as 25,000 m above sea level.

-- Continuous current ratings up to 45A for micro-size and 50A for mini-size.
+- Peak and Continuous current ratings up to 60A for micro-size.

-- Peak current ratings up to 50A for micro-size and 100A for mini-size.
+- Peak current ratings up 100A for mini-size.

 - IMPACT architecture